RebeccaJAP/Masters_thesis/README.md

 | twoPassAnnotation_clean | Cell type based on the two-pass annotation                        | "oRG", "vRG", "panRG-O"                                     |
 | Day_fixed               | Sequencing day rounded to the nearest ten                         | 20, 20, 20                                                  |

-$^\text{a}$ For the HipSci donors, number at the end of the donor name indicated the iPSC line number derived from the donor tissue sample
+[^1]: For the HipSci donors, number at the end of the donor name indicated the iPSC line number derived from the donor tissue sample